MediaArea/MediaConch/DesignNarrative.md

 ## Project Introduction

 The PreForma challenge illuminates and responds to a significant and real obstacle that faces the preservation community today.
-This report encompasses a snapshot of MediaArea's design plans to create a toolset (tentatively entitled "PreForma MediaInfo") as the conformance checker, policy checker, reporter, and fixer of a select list of formats.
+This report encompasses a snapshot of MediaArea's design plans to create a toolset (tentatively entitled "PreForma MediaInfo") as the implementation checker, policy checker, reporter, and fixer of a select list of formats.

 As preservation workflows have incorporated digital technology, significant amounts of careful research have gone into the selection of file format recommendations, lists of codec specifications, and development of best practices; however, despite the existence of such recommendations, there remains a lack of assessment tools to verify and validate the implementation of such recommendations.
 A few validation tools (such as mkvalidator) are produced alongside the development of their associated standards; however, most file format specifications are not officially tied to any validation tool and are documented through human-readable narrative without equivalent computer-actionable code.
 Where a metadata standard may be described in both a data dictionary and a computer-usable XML Schema, file formats standards often lack a computer-usable verification method.
 The PreForma project recognizes this discrepancy and the resulting long-term impacts on archival communities and seeks to fill in the gaps necessary to provide memory institutions with levels of control to verify, validate, assess and repair digital collections.